 Excerpt from report, Managing the Data Lake: Moving to Big Data Analysis, by Andy Oram, editor at O’Reilly Media

-Why do you need to preserve metadata about your data?
+Why do you need to know what metadata to preserve about your data?
 Reasons for doing so abound:

 - For your analytics, you will want to choose data from the right place and time.
 For instance, you may want to go back to old data from all your stores in a particular region.